 The common dilemma founders face has been a fear of not getting understood by people with different language skills, backgrounds, cultural differences, and even business culture.

-We’ve tackled these issues before in the article on managing remote teams, where we included these, alongside multiple other challenges and pain-points.
 In this post, I will talk about remote teams best practices we follow here at SoftwareHut, ensuring the right communication, code quality, managing trust issues, and project delivery.

 1. Focus on communication

 Every single article on working with remote teams shares observations on communication.
 It is a well-known fact that efficient and effective communication is the foundation of a successful project.

 But how would one communicate with a software development team?
 Here’s how we do this at SoftwareHut:

 - Keep it simple – when you worry that something gets lost in communication, it’s easier to over-complicate messages.
 Long, confusing emails don’t help – trust me on this one.
 If you want to get your message across, talk about one thing at a time, keep it short and informative, and eventually confirm that all is understood.
 It’s only then that you can move on to the next issue.